abormate/learnspace-devops-thingamajig/multi-cloud-projects/google-cloud-platform/cloud-engineer-learnspace/cloud-lecture-notes-skills/configure-access-security.md

 Next, you'll assess your skills in this section of the exam guide through seven diagnostic questions.

 There are fewer questions for this module.

+While this is an important area for you to understand as an Associate Cloud Engineer, it is narrower in scope.